 The History MA prepares students to: 1) enter doctoral programs or pursue other advanced academic training in history; 2)teach at the secondary or community-college level, and 3) assume positions as researchers, writers, teachers and curators in a variety of businesses, nonprofit organizations, and government agencies.

 Our graduates have entered the top doctoral programs in the country and become tenured professors.
 They have worked as archivists and historians in museums ranging from local historical societies to the Library of Congress.
 They have entered the business world and thrived at such places as Facebook.
 They have become teachers, lawyers, and entrepreneurs.
-For a taste of the different ways that an MA History can prepare you for a career, please follow LINK to Alumni Stories.
+For a taste of the different ways that an MA History can prepare you for a career, read our Alumni Stories.

 Faculty Book List